cbeck88/conf-rs/REFERENCE_derive_conf.md

    The function should have signature `fn(&T) -> Result<(), impl Display>`.

    The `validation_prediate = ...` attribute is allowed to repeat multiple times, to set multiple validation prediates.

+*  <a name="struct-test"></a> `test` (no arguments)

+   example: `#[conf(test)]`

+   Automatically generates a test function that validates the struct's command-line interface configuration.
+   This test catches problems that can't be caught at build-time by the proc-macro, which may require global information.

+   The generated test function:
+   - Is named `conf_debug_assert_{struct_name}`
+   - Constructs a `Parser` from the struct's program options
+   - Runs `clap::Command::debug_assert()` to check for configuration errors

+   This is useful for catching configuration issues at test time, such as:
+   - Conflicting short or long flags
+   - Invalid combinations of attributes
+   - Positional argument ordering issues

+   **Note**: It is better to put this on the top-level struct that you will actually parse (e.g., the one you call `Conf::parse()` on), rather than on intermediate structs that are flattened into others.
+This ensures the entire command-line interface is validated together.

+   **Note**: This attribute cannot be used on structs with generic type parameters.

 [^1]: Actually, the *tokens* of the type are used, so e.g. it must be `bool` and not an alias for `bool`.